Master of Advanced Architectural Design

-MAAD is intended for early- to mid-career professionals who already hold an architecture degree (B.A, B.S, B.Arch, M.Arch, or international equivalent).
+The MAAD program is intended for early- to mid-career professionals who already hold an architecture degree (B.A, B.S, B.Arch, M.Arch, or international equivalent).

-Qualified candidates must demonstrate a familiarity with the proposed field of study and a high level of design ability.

-This should be made evident through a statement of interest, a portfolio of design and research work, a transcript from the professional degree granting institution, and a CV.
-The statement of interest should indicate why the applicant would like to enroll in the program, who amongst the faculty they would like to work with, and what topics they could envision pursuing in their culminating design research project.
+Qualified candidates must demonstrate a familiarity with the proposed field of study and a high level of design ability through a statement of interest, a portfolio of design and research work, a transcript from the professional degree granting institution, and a CV.
+The statement of interest should indicate why the applicant would like to enroll in the program, which faculty they would like to work with, and what topics they could envision pursuing in their culminating design research project.
 The MAAD curriculum is four semesters of study, with all students expected to reside in Pittsburgh full-time.

 Admitted candidates may apply for advanced standing based on previous coursework or professional experience, eliminating the first semester, and allowing them to begin studies in the spring term.
 Advanced standing is also available to qualified students within the School of Architecture’s B.Arch program through the Accelerated Master's Program (AMP).